 While Drexel faculty and staff may not always be right there with you, Drexel is always thinking about issues of safety and security that could affect your experience.
-Drexel's Global Safety Director, and Security regularly monitors the world for areas of concern for our program participants and will share relevant information with you.
+Drexel's Sr. Director of International Health, Safety, and Security regularly monitors the world for areas of concern for our program participants and will share relevant information with you.
 But as the person who will be living in another country, you also have a responsibility to inform yourself about health and safety issues in your region and prepare for your time abroad.